Linasaurs/Zeww-FrontEnd/README.md

 ## About Zeww

 Zeww is a communication tool for big teams and groups.
 Zeww enables its users to create a workspace, invite members, and create internal  channel topics within the workspace.
+In short, Zeww is a Slack wanna-be.

 Zeww is a collabrative project developed by a group of junior developers to practice the following technologies; ASP.Net Core, Entity Framework, SQLExpress, ReactJS, and SignalR.
 The main objective of the project is to build a working product in a pre-defined timeframe following the Scrum methodology to manage the development process and MVC design pattern, with empathis on team communication and code integration.